August 24, 2018

 We will do this with each one of our children.
 There is only one time when our children will be in that “official” space between high school and adulthood.
 What an opportunity to set an anchor of love and family before they go.

-Practical Steps to Follow for Your Weekend with Your College Freshman
+Practical Steps to Follow For Your College Freshman:

 - Pick a weekend at the beginning of summer and set it aside in everyone’s schedules.
 Find childcare for the other children if needed.